good-loop/doc/pages/policy/security.md

 ### Storage of Client Data

-Personally identifying details such as name and email addresses are stored in the Good-Loop database, however no payment and credit/debit card information will be stored at all in the Good-Loop database.
+Personally identifying details such as name and email addresses can be stored in Good-Loop databases, e.g. if someone signs up to a mailing-list.
+No payment and credit/debit card information will be stored at all in the Good-Loop databases.

 Customer passwords are not directly stored.
 Instead, a one-way hash is stored (using a secure hash function).
 This allows for the password to be checked, but it cannot be recovered.